Console terminology: In the Maverics Console, Orchestrator instances and

 Define a TLS profile

-The Orchestrator uses named TLS profiles to manage certificates.
+The Orchestrator uses named TLS profiles to manage certificates and encryption settings in one place.
 Each profile is a named entry under the

-tls top-level key, and can be referenced by the HTTP listener, connectors, and cache connections.
-This design allows multiple TLS configurations for different purposes — one for the HTTP listener, another for upstream IdP connections, and another for Redis cache connections.A TLS certificate is a file that proves your server’s identity to clients.
+tls top-level key.
+Once defined, a profile can be referenced by the HTTP listener, identity connectors, and external cache connections — so you configure your certificate paths and TLS constraints once and reuse them wherever encrypted connections are needed.A TLS certificate is a file that proves your server’s identity to clients.
 It comes in a pair: a certificate file (the public part, often ending in .crt or .pem) and a private key file (the secret part, often ending in .key).
 The certificate authority that issued your certificate vouches that it belongs to your domain.For production deployments, use a certificate from a trusted certificate authority.
 Let’s Encrypt provides free certificates that are trusted by all major browsers.
 Your organization may also have an internal CA that issues certificates for internal services.- Console UI

 - Configuration